Introducing Song Creator Pro — create music with AI, locally on your device. Try it now →

 2. Click Generate to produce a speech sample from your reference audio.

-4. Select that saved voice from the voice dropdown the next time you want to generate speech.
-Future generations will stay consistent with the sample you saved.
+3. Select that saved voice from the voice dropdown the next time you want to clone.

 Tips for Best Results